Children with a parent in prison

 Children may also find it easier to adapt to the situation than the adults in their life.

 Every family’s situation is different, and there may be circumstances in which it’s better not to tell children about their parent’s imprisonment.
-If you’re unsure about whether or how to talk to your children, it may be helpful to a doctor or a family service with workers who understand children’s needs.
+If you’re unsure about whether or how to talk to your children, it may be helpful to consult with a doctor or a family service with workers who understand children’s needs.

 Children will want to know where their parent is and why.
 They need to be reassured that their parent is safe and that they’ll be able to see them or talk to them.
 Children have vivid imaginations, and what they imagine can be far more frightening than reality.